CRN and Blue Card Exemption for Foster Carers in Queensland: What You Need First

 What Is a Blue Card Exemption for Foster Carers?

 A Blue Card exemption — formally called an "exemption card" — is a distinct type of clearance under the Working with Children (Risk Management and Screening) Act 2000 (Qld).
-It is available to certain professional groups and, importantly for this context, may apply to some people in the foster care system.
+The Queensland framework recognises it as an equivalent clearance where it applies, but it is not a general alternative that every foster applicant can choose.

 Free Download